-Schools in North Carolina may receive several designations based on their performance on the state’s ABCs tests.
+Schools in North Carolina may receive several designations based on their performance on the state standardized tests.
 These designations are awarded on the basis of the percentage of students performing at grade level and on whether students have learned as much as they are expected to learn in one year.

 Note on absent data: The U.S. Department of Education and the North Carolina General Assembly (Session Law 2021-130) waived requirements for reporting the school-level accountability model and School Performance Grades for the 2019-20 and 2020-21 school year.

 2019-20: No Score